Lockl00p/darkplaces/README.md

 # NotDarkPlaces Engine

-This is a Darkplaces Engine Fork not endorsed by the DarkPlaces team themselves (They're scared of the big bad tendo).
+This is a Darkplaces Engine Fork not endorsed by the DarkPlaces team themselves.

 DarkPlaces is a game engine based on the Quake 1 engine by id Software.
 It improves and builds upon the original 1996 engine by adding modern rendering